browserengineering/book/book/graphics.md

 Most browsers scroll the page when you press the up and down keys, rotate the scroll wheel, or drag the scroll bar.
-To keep things simple, let\'s just implement the down key.
+To keep things simple, let's just implement the down key.

 Tk allows you to *bind* a function to a key, which instructs Tk to call that function when the key is pressed.
 For example, to bind to